 - Free WiFi is usually available on the TAU campus, hospitals, housing campuses & many public places such as cafes, restaurants etc.

-- Computers are available in clinics, TAU libraries and in the Sackler Faculty buildings.
+- Computers are available in clinics, TAU libraries and faculties buildings.

 - The Gitter-Smolarz Library of Life Sciences and Medicine card is available at the program's office.

 Medical Students' Organization is the official body representing medical students who study at the Sackler Faculty of Medicine.

 It is a full member of both the Federation of Israeli Medical Students (FIMS) and the International Federation of Medical Students Associations (IFMSA).
 Its activities are many and varied: it formulates academic curricula, organizes social events and community service, and provides assistance in student affairs.